JohanChereau/wikicine-dawan/README.md

 🔧 **Ongoing Development**: The project is still under active development, with several features yet to be fully implemented.
 Our goal is to take Wikiciné to new heights, extending its reach internationally and enhancing its functionality.

-- **Administrative Tools and Favorites List**: Development is underway for comprehensive administrative tools and a robust favorites list feature.
-These will include options to manage user roles, moderate comments, and provide users with a personalized list of favorite movies.
+- **Administrative Tools**: Development is underway for comprehensive administrative tools.
+These will include options to manage user roles, moderate comments.

 - **User Experience Enhancements**: We aim to refine the user experience to make it truly unique.
 This includes adding clear indicators for actions that require an account, such as posting comments, to ensure users understand the platform's requirements and capabilities.

 - **Profile Personalization**: We want to offer more options for users to personalize their profiles.
 This will allow each member to express their opinions and create a profile that truly represents their personality.